convexset/meteor-down-quickstart/README.md

 This means a level of asyncrony that vanilla `Meteor.subscribe` with call backs cannot provide for.
 The same applies for methods.
 What we need are simple `Promises`.

-So this is what is available here in this little quick start:
+So this is the additional stuff that is available here in this little quick start:
  - `Meteor.apply` without the `options` argument
  - `Meteor.call_PromiseEdition`: returns a `Promise` (don't pass in a call back)
  - `Meteor.apply_PromiseEdition`: returns a `Promise` (don't pass in a call back)